 Outpatient Counseling – Users may see a counselor or drug abuse specialist weekly or even several times a week to get to the bottom of their drug use.
 This is an invaluable tool for avoiding pitfalls and staying on the right track.

-Inpatient Rehabilitation – This method combines both support group and counseling methods, but in a facility where users will have constant medical supervision and access to professional assistance.
+Inpatient Rehabilitation – This method combines both a support group and counseling methods, but in a facility where users will have constant medical supervision and access to professional assistance.
 They are also closely monitored to ensure that no drugs are present or being used, and any medications being administered are closely watched as well.
-Because of their more restrictive nature, inpatient facilities are often more affective at treating addictions than other methods used alone.
+Because of their more restrictive nature, inpatient facilities are often more effective at treating addictions than other methods used alone.
 Support groups and outpatient counseling are usually recommended as follow up forms of “maintenance” to recovery.